caldwell619/react-spring/directions/developing-apis.md

 This guide is to further flesh out the process of building the REST Controllers

 ## Adding a database
-Add this dependency to the `pom.xml` file
+Add this dependency to the `pom.xml` file.
+It allows us to use all the wild annotations we are going to need.
+It also requires we configure a database in `applications.properties`

 ```
 <dependency>